-Physics A; Spanish B, or German B; Bookkeeping B; Elective.
+Physics A; Spanish B, or German B; Elective; Accounting A. (Open also to Preparatory Juniors.)

-Description of Technical Courses.
+Description of Technical Commercial Courses.

-A. Stenography.
-First Year.
+A. (1).
+Stenography.
+Third Year.
+First Semester.
 2:20.
-5 h.
+5h.

-Principles, formation of outlines, vocalization, sound analysis of words, unvocalized outlines, sight reading of moderately difficult shorthand (engraved extracts from writings of good English authors), business letters.
+Principles, formation of outlines, vocalization, sound, analysis of words, unvocalized outlines, sight reading of moderately difficult shorthand (engraved extracts from writings of good English authors) business letters.

-B. Stenography.
-Second Year.
-9:00.
-5 h.

-(Open only to those who have satisfactorily

-completed Course A).
+A. (2).
+Stenography.
+Third Year.
+Second Semester.
+2:20.
+5h.

-Sight reading of Engraved extracts from works of standard English writers on law, science history, etc. Rapid dictation of miscellaneous matter, accurate recording of evidence, verbatim reporting.
+(Open only to those who have satisfactorily completed course A.) Sight reading of engraved extracts from the works of standard English writers on law, science, history, etc. Rapid dictation of miscellaneous matter; accurate recording of evidence; verbatim reporting.

 Standard of speed 100 words per minute.
 Special stress laid upon the reading of notes.

-In both Courses A and B, a typewritten transcript of all dictated matter is required.
-This transcript must be accurate, and correctly spelled and punctuated.
+In both courses A and B, a type-written transcript is required, which must be accurate, and correctly spelled and punctuated.

-A. Bookkeeping.
-Third Year.
+A. (1).
+Accounting.
+Fourth Year.
+First Semester.
 9:50.
-5 h.
+5h.

-Accounting.
-From the fact that all bookeeping is based upon the same general principles and the requirements of different houses necessitate a different elaboration of the system, initiatory training is given on the following lines:
+From the fact that all book-keeping is based upon the same general principles and the requirements of different houses necessitate a different elaboration of the system, the following points are emphasized: